Chola conquest of Anuradhapura: Fall of Anuradhapura

 A partial consolidation of Chola power in Rajarata had followed the initial season of plunder.
-With the intention to transform Chola encampments into more permanent military enclaves, Saivite temples were constructed in Polonnaruva and in the emporium of Mahatittha.
+With the intention to transform Chola encampments into more permanent military enclaves, Saivite temples were constructed in Polonnaruwa and in the emporium of Mahatirtha.
 Taxation was also instituted, especially on merchants and artisans by the Cholas.
 In 1014 Rajaraja I died and was succeeded by his son Rajendra Chola I, perhaps the most aggressive king of his line.
 Chola raids were launched southward from Rajarata into Rohana.
 By his fifth year, Rajendra claimed to have completely conquered the Ceylon and incorporated it into the Chola Empire.
 As per the Sinhalese chronicle Mahavamsa, the conquest of Anuradhapura was completed in the 36th year of the reign of the Sinhalese monarch Mahinda V, i.e. about 1017–18.
+Rajendra's success was complete and whole of the island became a Chola Province.
 But the Cholas never really consolidated their control over southern Sri Lanka, which in the case lacked large and prosperous settlements to tempt long-term Chola occupation.
 According to the Culavamsa and Karandai plates, Rajendra Chola led a large army into Rohana and captured Mahinda's crown, queen, daughter, a vast amount of wealth, and the king himself whom he took as a prisoner to India, where he eventually died in exile in 1029.

+Resistance

+In 1029, Eleven years after the Chola conquest of Rohana, Prince Kassapa, son of Mahinda, hid in Rohana, where Chola forces vainly searched for him.
+Soon after the death of his father Kassapa assumed the monarchy as Kassapa VI (also known as Vikramabahu) and "ruled" in Rohana for several years (c.
+1029–1040) while attempting to organize a campaign of liberation and unification.
+He became the king of Rohana after 11 years of Chola rule in Rohana.
+But he died before he could consolidate his power, and a series of ephemeral aspirants to the throne subsequently appeared, got defeated by Cholas and disappeared in Rohana without dislodging the Cholas from the north.
+Kassapa VI's lost his life in the Cola war and that his diadem fell into the hands of Räjädhirāja. so, his death in 1040, brought an end to the war.
+His successor Mahalana-Kitti (1040–1042) tried to lead an unsuccessful revolt against the Cholas.

+Vijayabahu I (1039–1110), descended from or at least claimed to be descended from the Sinhalese royal house.
+He had defeated his most powerful rivals in Rohana and was anxious to take on the Cholas, by the age of seventeen.
+The crisis in the country left a scattering of turbulent chiefs and intractable rebels whose allegiance, if any, was at best opportunistic which proved a problem to both sides in the conflict, frustrating both the Sinhalese kings and the Cholas.
+Vijayabahu, from his base in Rohana, faced a similar difficulty; he had to contend with the hostility of local chiefs who regarded him as a greater threat to their independence than the Cholas were.